 Why are we asking this question?
-Because it seems that there's either too much or too little talk around the pen brand: purist pen lovers often look down their noses at Cross while big name vendors over-exaggerate the value of Cross writing instruments.
+Because it seems that there's either too much or too little talk around the pen brand.
+On one hand, purist pen lovers often look down their noses at Cross.
+On the other, big name vendors over-exaggerate the value of Cross writing instruments.

-Some readers might not consider luxury pens worth it in general, but instead of answering the big general question, we want to focus on Cross in particular.
+Some readers might not consider luxury pens worth it in general.
+However, instead of answering the big general question, we want to focus on Cross in particular.

 So without further ado...